gravitational/teleport/docs/5.0/application-access.md

 !!! tip "Using Certbot to obtain Wildcard Certs"

     Let's Encrypt provides free wildcard certificates.
 If using [certbot](https://certbot.eff.org/) with DNS challenge, the below script will make setup easy.
+Update [EMAIL] and [DOMAIN]

       ```sh
       certbot certonly --manual \